News

 • Theoretcial spectroscopy

-Welcome to the solid-state theory group of the Physics Department of the Humboldt-Universität Berlin.
-The team, led by Prof. Claudia Draxl, is dedicated to condensed-matter theory and computational materials science, working on theoretical concepts, development of computer codes, as well their application to a variety of materials.
+Welcome to the solid-state theory group at the Physics Department of the Humboldt-Universität Berlin.
+The team, led by Prof. Claudia Draxl, is dedicated to condensed-matter theory and computational materials science, working on theoretical concepts, the development of computer codes, as well as their application to a variety of materials.

-A particular focus is theoretical spectroscopy - the quantum-based description of radiation-matter interaction.
+A particular focus is theoretical spectroscopy - the quantum-based description of the interaction between radiation and matter.
 We explore various types of excitations, like photoemission, optical and X-ray absorption, electron-loss spectroscopy, and Raman scattering.
-The latter connects to another core area that is electron-phonon coupling.
+The latter connects to another core area, that of electron-phonon coupling.

 The NOMAD (Novel Materials Discovery) Laboratory explores data-driven research based on Big Data in materials science.
-The NFDI consortium FAIRmat builds a data infrastructure for the field of condensed-matter physics and the chemical physics of solids.
+The NFDI consortium FAIRmat is building a data infrastructure for the field of condensed-matter physics and the chemical physics of solids.